ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-use-case-2.md

 # Use case 2
 {: #vrw-use-case-2}

-{{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads delivers high security for sensitive workloads such as those run by users in the healthcare or financial sectors.
+{{site.data.keyword.cloud}} for VMware® Regulated Workloads delivers high security for sensitive workloads such as those run by users in the healthcare or financial sectors.

 The architecture of the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads is designed for isolation of sensitive workloads.